Vexin: World War II

 During the liberation of Vexin, German troops in the forests of Marainville, Montgison, and Longues carried out a surprise attack against the American defenders in attempt to reoccupy the village of Fontenay-Saint-Père.
 Beginning 20 August 1944, fighting broke out, with about 30,000 troops engaged in total; in the nine days of fighting, multiple offensives and counter-offensives were carried out across the city.
 This eventually ended when a reinforced American army managed to defeat the German battalion.

 In total, there were about 50 casualties on the American side, and several hundred on the German side.
 However, most of the casualties came from the inhabitants of the area, with an estimated loss of 2,500 civilians.
 There were around 3,000 casualties in total during the fighting, but the victory at Fontenay allowed the American troops to lead a successful counteroffensive, and eventually led to the liberation of Vexin on 30 August 1944.

 A monument in honor of the liberation is depicted on three plaques.
-The leftmost plaque lists the names of the American soldiers lost, the middle one contains the commemoration messages, and the rightmostn plaque commemorates the civilians lost.
+The leftmost plaque lists the names of the American soldiers lost, the middle one contains the commemoration messages, and the rightmost plaque commemorates the civilians lost.
 The memorial was inaugurated on September 5, 2021.